aws-samples/emr-serverless-samples/README.md

 _These demos assume you are using an Administrator-level role in your AWS account_

-1. **Amazon EMR Serverless is currently in preview.** Please follow the sign-up steps at https://pages.awscloud.com/EMR-Serverless-Preview.html to request access.
+1. **Amazon EMR Serverless is now Generally Available!** Check out the console to [Get Started with EMR Serverless](https://console.aws.amazon.com/emr/home#/serverless).

-2. Create an Amazon S3 bucket in the us-east-1 region
+2. Create an Amazon S3 bucket in region where you want to use EMR Serverless (we'll assume `us-east-1`).

 ```shell
 aws s3 mb s3://BUCKET-NAME --region us-east-1